Object Image

 Saint Sebastian

-This painting was the central panel of an altarpiece commissioned in 1506 by the foreign students of Pavia University for their chapel in S. Maria del Carmine, one of the most important churches in Pavia.
-Saint Sebastian was especially revered in the town as, according to legend, the plague of AD 680 ceased after Bishop Damianus obtained a relic of Saint Sebastian from Rome and erected an altar dedicated to him in S. Pietro ad Vincula, Pavia.
+This painting of Saint Sebastian was the central panel of an altarpiece commissioned by the foreign students of Pavia University for their chapel in S. Maria del Carmine, one of the most important churches in Pavia.
+Founded in 1361, the university attracted many students from across the Alps, especially France.

 Credit: Bought, 1880